-5.2 Identification and Feasibility of 'Alternatives To'
+5.3 Identification and Feasibility of 'Alternatives To'

-In terms of 'Alternatives To', Stelco has considered the range of alternatives that are typically available for managing any kind of waste and applied them to steel making secondary materials and has determined that there are six 'Alternatives To' that should be considered, including the Do Nothing alternative and a waste diversion alternative.
+In terms of 'Alternatives To', Stelco has considered the range of alternatives that are typically available for managing steel making secondary materials and has determined that there are six 'Alternatives To' that should be considered, including the Do Nothing alternative and a waste diversion alternative.
 The MECP Code of Practice for Preparing and Reviewing Environmental Assessment Terms of Reference (2014) provides guidance for consideration of a reasonable range of alternatives.
 The Code of Practice recognizes that private companies may not be able to implement some alternative ways of managing waste.
 It is noted that being a private commercial business, some of these 'Alternatives To' may not be actually reasonable or feasible solutions for Stelco; this is discussed further below.